zamronypj/fano/README.md

     $ cd my-cool-app
     $ fanocli --create-controller=Hello

-While you can create project structure and initialize Fano repository, create controller, the tools is still in development.
+While you can create project structure, initialize Fano repository and create controller, the tools is still in development.

 ### Install from scratch with Git submodule